vibhorkum/edb_foreignkeyconstraintmanager/cloneschema_remote/README.md

 ```

  `SELECT edb_util.remotecopyschema('a_foreign_server', 'source','target');`

+Because the function raises nested NOTICE messages that provide additional CONTEXT messages to the screen, I strongly recommend setting the following option when running this from a psql prompt: `\set VERBOSITY terse`

 There are two optional switches: `verbose_bool` tells the function to display DDL as well as function names when TRUE; `on_tblspace` tells the function to attempt creating objects on named tablespaces if these are used in the source schema.
 The function will exit without performing any action and return FALSE if any named tablespaces are not present on the local server.
 When set FALSE, all creates happen on the local default tablespace.